 The course content will make familiar a broad swath of history of the Western region of the now-U.S. West.
 Though we deal with larger global and national forces and contexts, we maintain a geographical focus.
 We will engage the American West from a number of different perspectives (including primary sources, fiction, and monographs), look at the region's history in the concrete and the abstract (landscape and mythology, fact and symbol), and wrestle with complex histories and historiography.

 HIST 188: URBAN ENVIRONMENTAL HISTORY, 3 credit hrs.

-Earn your urban ranger patch! study the history of urban environments, the place of the city in American cultyre, the development of cities and suburbs, and the city's role in regional and global environmental issues.
+Earn your urban ranger patch!
+Study the history of urban environments, the place of the city in American culture, the development of cities and suburbs, and the city's role in regional and global environmental issues.
 With the class, explore urban ecology and the evolution of infrastructure, like sewers, waterworks and transportation networks.
-Potential main topics include urban planning, campus sustainability.
-New Orleans and historicizing Hurricane Katrina, and Midwestern flooding.
+Potential main topics include urban planning, campus sustainability, New Orleans and historicizing Hurricane Katrina, and Midwestern flooding.
 Subjects engaged over time and in multiple cities include: environmental justice, tension over resource management, industrialization, food supply, and geography's relation to social structure.
 Includes a research project.
 (Crosslisted with Honors.)

 HIST 189: US-MEXICO BORDERLANDS, 3 credit hrs.